Tom Hurt

 Steven Knight, 2013

 Tom Hardy, one car, one drive, one decision already made.
-A masterclass in what cinema can do with almost nothing.
+Proof that constraint and a good actor are enough.

 drama